 - Cuisine: American

-This healthier peach crisp features juicy summer peaches and a delicious oat and almond topping.
+This healthier peach crisp features juicy summer peaches and a delicious oat and almond topping, which happens to be gluten free.
 See recipe notes for special diet adjustments.
 Recipe yields 6 to 8 servings.

 - 2 ¼ pounds ripe peaches, peeled and thinly sliced (about 5 to 6 peaches)